 Cost: $475 Per Person

-Full ACA membership is $40 and SEIC is $25 additional.
+The $25 ACA membership and $35 SEIC membership are additional.
 You will receive links to pay & join as part of the course materials sent ahead of time.

 Participants are responsible for their own travel, food, and lodging during the course.

 Registration: Requires pre-registration by May 24, 2019.

 Cancellation Policy: Fees are refundable up to 30 days prior to the ICW.